firesidefiction/firesidefiction.github.io/_posts/issues/ANTE/issue-03/2012-09-06-the-white-phoenix-feather.md

 Viola hefted her chair and reflected again that she would have to leave the waiter a very good tip.
 He was a true artist who understood what his patrons needed at any given moment.

 She might lack the will to shield Cardno any longer, but a good single malt was worth protecting.

-#### About the Author

-Mary Robinette Kowal is the author of _Shades of Milk and Honey_ (Tor, 2010) and _Glamour in Glass_ (Tor, 2012).
-In 2008 she received the Campbell Award for Best New Writer, and in 2011, her short story _For Want of a Nail_ won the Hugo Award for Short Story.
-Her work has been nominated for the Hugo, Nebula, and Locus awards.
-Her stories appear in Asimov's, Clarkesworld, and several Year's Best anthologies.
-She served two terms as the Vice President of Science Fiction and Fantasy Writers of America.
-Mary, a professional puppeteer, also performs as a voice actor, recording fiction for authors such as Elizabeth Bear, Cory Doctorow, and John Scalzi.
-She lives in Chicago with her husband, Rob, and over a dozen manual typewriters.
-Find her online at [maryrobinettekowal.com](http://www.maryrobinettekowal.com) and on Twitter [@MaryRobinette](http://www.twitter.com/MaryRobinette).